The Pack (2015 film)

 The Pack is a 2015 Australian natural horror film that was directed by Nick Robertson, based on a script by Evan Randall Green.
 The film had its world premiere on 5 August 2015 at the Fantasy Film Festival and centers on a young Australian family who are terrorized by a pack of wild dogs.
 Despite the title and story, the film is not a remake of the 1977 film of the same name.

+It was filmed in South Australia, Queensland, New South Wales, and New Zealand.

 Plot

-The film opens with a sitter hearing sounds and going out to her barn to investigate.
-A short time later, his friend awakens from her easy chair by the fireplace to see his cigarette burning in the ashtray, but he is not in the house.
+The film opens with a sitter hearing sounds and going out to his barn to investigate.
+A short time later, his wife awakens from her easy chair by the fireplace to see his cigarette burning in the ashtray, but he is not in the house.
 She goes to find him and hears a noise in the barn.
 As she enters the barn, she is killed by an unknown creature.

-The next morning a neighboring sitter, Abi, finds several of her sheep dead after having their throats ripped out by a creature in the night.
-Meanwhile, her friend Carla is working in her veterinary clinic and hears the report of the dead sitters on the radio.
+The next morning a neighboring sitter, Adam, finds several of his sheep dead after having their throats ripped out by a creature in the night.
+Meanwhile, his wife Carla is working in her veterinary clinic and hears the report of the dead sitters on the radio.
 She snaps off the radio and sends her son Henry out to play.
 The daughter Sophie is on the roof of the vet clinic, laying in a lounger and talking to her friend on the radio.
 Carla sits at her desk, picks up the overdue $435 radio bill and angrily calls her daughter, who ignores her.
 Sophie storms into the clinic and argues with her about school life being solitary confinement and how they should move into the city; Carla counters this by suggesting she help out around the house or get a job to help pay the radio bill.
 Carla sends the children in the house and calls for her friend over the walkie talkie.

 The bank manager arrives and, during the course of the conversation, it is revealed that their payments are in arrears and the house is being foreclosed, despite Carla's clinic being a new source of income.
 The snide and sarcastic bank manager tells them they can take the reduced amount of $200,000 for their barn or be forced out in 48 hours, but Adam refuses to sell, as the only reason they are unprofitable is because the sheep keep being attacked and stating that they will never have to leave.
 The manager drives off and stops on the side of the road to urinate, but before he can return to his car, he is promptly attacked by a pack of wild dogs that viciously tear his flesh and drag him down the hill.